MatthewHaas/genetic_diversity/pop_gen_analyses/Fst_Hudson/README.md

 # README for Fst_Hudson

 These scripts are for calculating _F<sub>ST</sub>_ values using the Hudson method.
-There are Excel equivalents that contain the sample names/identities for each row because they cannot be accepted by the R functions described here.

-The comma-separated value (CSV) files are contain the single nucleotide polymorphism (SNP) data.<br><br>
+The comma-separated value (CSV) files are contain the single nucleotide polymorphism (SNP) data.
+There are Excel equivalents that contain the sample names/identities for each row because the CSV files cannot be accepted by the R functions described here.<br><br>
 :dna: 0 is homozygous for the reference allele (0) or AA<br>
 :dna: 1 is heterozygous (1) or AB<br>
 :dna: 2 is homozygous for the alternate allele (2) or BB<br><br>